 To summarise, with both camcorders, there is not much difference in size, the Canon is obviously heavier and has some serious tools but as I said, it really depends on why you need or want a camcorder.
 I bought my camcorder online and I would recommend that you do take the time to register your product with the manufacturer.
 The canon serial code can be found under the battery pack and comes with a one year warranty.

-I have uploaded some footage to iStock, a combination of clips from both camcorders.
+I have uploaded some footage to youtube, a 30 second clip, comparing both camcorders.
 Can you tell the difference?
 Click here to view.

 I hope you have fun with whatever equipment you have.
 If visiting Edinburgh the popular film/photography locations include, outside Waverley train station next to the Tourist information centre.
 Don’t be put off by rain, it gives the buildings in the Old Town a richer tone.
 To see my stock footage click here